dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/09-April-2023/apr-ide-updates.md

 * Provide warning when you select models bu do not save them before clicking **Build** button or dbt invocation (dbt build/run/test)
 * Show live previews of Markdown and CSV files in the IDE console
 * Enable a Duplicate File option in the File Tree menu
-* Display loading time when Previewing a model
+* Display loading time when previewing a model

 ## Product refinements